Gabriel Dumont Institue

 Eligibility

-1. Be an Aboriginal person;
+1. Be an Indigenous person;

 2. Be a minimum of 18 years of age;

-3. Have barriers to employment that prevent you from securing long term employment;
+3. Have barriers to employment that prevent you from securing long-term employment;

 5. Have a genuine interest in working in the trades; and